nigiord/webpage-giordano/Raw/pages/cv.md

 ---

-> Computational Systems Biologist with interests in Evolution and Bioengineering
+> Computational Systems Biologist with interest in the evolution of microbial communities
 > Fluent in Biology, Maths, and Computer Sciences
 > Love smart code, elegant equations, and Life's fundamental laws